 Registration runs mid-summer through the fall and is typically closed by the end of November.
-Coaches like to start forming teams in the fall.
+Coaches like to start forming teams in the fall having assessments in October.
 Team registrations and rosters are submitted to Vermont Soccer Association (VSA) in early December for Division 1 and February for Division 2 & 3.
-Preseason training, Sunday at the Vergennes Union High School, starts in November and ends the end of March.
+Preseason training, Sunday at the Vergennes Union High School, starts in January and February and ends the end of March.
 The season starts with training at least twice a week starting in April.
 The league matches begin May and are played into the end of June.
 Teams play one or two matches on each weekend, and most teams also play in one or three tournaments depending on age group.

 Remember those growth charts that measured your children’s heights at different ages?
 Create something similar each sports season, measuring their progress, just as you did with the growth chart, against their former selves.